— For creative minds

 Over the years, Muk's products have spread around and are now sold across the world in top book and design stores.

-In the meantime, Muk has collaborated with many artists and designers, some of which being its long-time idols.
+In the meantime, Muk has collaborated with many artists and designers, some of which have been long-time idols of ours.

 Muk also worked with businesses, specialising in art and cultural institutions and creating visual identities, bespoke corporate stationery, and limited-edition capsule collections.